coderefinery/git-intro/_episodes/02-basics.md

 * and mix well
 ```

-And one file called `ingredients.txt`, containing:
+The second file is called `ingredients.txt` and contains:

 ```
 * 2 avocados